gdm413229/swwmgz_m/README.md

 ### Targeter

-Because in the middle of the chaos that is this mod you might have a hard time trying to figure out where everything is in between explosions and massive smoke clouds, a targeter has been implemented, which will show the following:
+Because in the middle of the chaos that is this mod you might have a hard time trying to figure out where everything is in between explosions and massive smoke clouds, a targetter has been implemented, which will show the following:

 - **Players and monsters:** Draws an identification label and a health bar.
 The bar can display overhealing, and also indicate when someone is invulnerable.
 When they take damage or get healed, numbers (either red or green) will pop up around them.
-The targeter only picks up enemies in your direct line of sight, gradually fading once you lose sight of them, and can only display up to 40 individual bars (configurable), giving priority first to players, then the nearest enemies.
+The targetter only picks up enemies in your direct line of sight, gradually fading once you lose sight of them, and can only display up to 40 individual bars (configurable), giving priority first to players, then the nearest enemies.
 The **Omnisight** increases the time out-of-sight targets remain marked.
-- **Keys and map exits:** If you've picked up an **Omnisight**, key items and any exit lines will be marked and labelled, along with a little distance indicator in map units.
+- **Keys and map exits:** If you've picked up an **Omnisight**, key items and any exit lines will be marked and labeled, along with a little distance indicator in map units.
 Note that this doesn't work for script-triggered exits.
 - **Highlighted items:** Holding the ***"Item Sense"*** button will mark and label nearby items, in case they're hard to see among countless piles of corpses or dim lighting.
 If you have an **Omnisight**, items that are out of view (e.g.: behind walls) will be marked too.

 These components are toggleable.